mcmtilman/SwiftPuLP/README.md

 A model is not valid if:

-* the variable's name contains spaces;
+* the model's name contains spaces;
 * its objective function and constraints use invalid variables or distinct variables with the same name
 * it uses multiple constraints with the same label.